From nurses to postal workers – every strike planned in run up to Christmas

 Ambulances

-Unison has announced that thousands of 999 call handlers, ambulance technicians, paramedics and their colleagues working for ambulance services in the North East, North West, London, Yorkshire and the South West are set to strike, probably before Christmas.
+Unison and GMB has announced that thousands of 999 call handlers, ambulance technicians, paramedics and their colleagues working for ambulance services in the North East, North West, London, Yorkshire and the South West are set to strike on 21 December.

-The union is calling for action on pay and a big rise in staff numbers, warning that unless these things happen, services will continue to decline.
+The unions are calling for action on pay and a big rise in staff numbers, warning that unless these things happen, services will continue to decline.
 Health workers belonging to Unison and working in Northern Ireland have already voted to take action over pay and staffing.

 In Scotland, Unison is recommending its NHS members vote to accept the latest offer from the Scottish Government which will see a £2,205 increase for the lowest-paid staff, and more for those on higher bands.